Skip to main content

 status

-procedure { id title revision }
+procedure { id title version }

 partInventory { id serialNumber part { partNumber } }